cmnordt-collab/dashboard/orbit-workbook/FEEDBACK_TEMPLATE.md

 - Space to sketch, doodle, write notes
 - Actual place to handwrite things if that's easier

 Why this matters: You're not locked into typing.
 If you want to voice-note your task while driving, it goes in the same system.
-If you want to handwrite a list on a bad ADHD day, that works too.
-The system doesn't care how you capture—just that you do.
+If you want to handwrite a list if you think better on paper, that works too.
+The system doesn't care how you capture, just that you do.

 ---